 Seattle is home to dozens of great craft breweries.
 One of the ways locals like to spend a nice day in Seattle is sitting outside at one of the local breweries drinking a pint of IPA.

 Since many of the breweries are clustered in a few areas around Seattle, it’s been come a beloved activity to do some beer hopping.
 Two of the best areas for this are Ballard and SODO.
-In Ballard, you can start at Reuben’s Brews, then head to Stoup Brewing and Peddler Brewing.
+In Ballard, you can start at Reuben’s Brews, then head to Stoup Brewing and Lucky Envelope.

 Another great collection of breweries can be found int he SODO area.
 Start at Seapine Brewing, then make your way to Georgetown Brewing and Two Beers.
 Check out our full list of essential Seattle breweries.